Framed motivic $\Gamma$-spaces: Framed motivic -spaces

 \section{Framed motivic $\Gamma$-spaces}

 We refer to \cite{Bl} and \cite{DRO2} for the projective motivic model structure on the closed symmetric monoidal category of pointed motivic spaces $\M$.
 This model structure is combinatorial, proper, simplicial, symmetric monoidal, and weakly finitely generated.
+Let $\Delta[\bullet]$ be the standard cosimplicial simpicial set $n\longmapsto\Delta[n]$.
+If there is no likelihood of confusion, we sometimes regard it as a cosimplicial smooth scheme, where each $\Delta[n]$ is regarded as the disjoint union $\bigsqcup_{\Delta[n]}\pt$.
 The simplicial function object between pointed motivic spaces $A$ and $B$ is given by